 We reach the church.
 You can visit this building, as well as its archive, which contains documents and books from the 16th century.

 At the church there is a sculpture of acrobats.
 Probably everyone at the same time comes up with an idea to play the existing scene.
 We go a little crazy, and to calm down we enter the interior of the church.

 The cottages here are coloured and have bright stones in the walls.
 It’s worth to stroll along the cobbled streets and admire this distinctive architecture.

 After a long sightseeing we would like to have some lunch.
 I check on the web which restaurants are recommended and find the very reputable pub “El Despacho”.
 We reach it, but it is closed.
 According to the inscription on the door it should be opened already for a bit, that’s why we wait for a moment.
 Unfortunately, nothing changes, the restaurant is not opened, so we go further.
 We decide to have a snack in the bakery we passed, and later in our Arinaga go for a dinner.

-We return to the car and leave Santa Brigida.
+After returning to the car we leave Santa Brigida.
 We drive through small, colourful towns, although a little gloomy today.